Product Manager Interview: Prioritization Question

-Now that you’ve helped your interviewer tactically understand the criteria you use to prioritize, you want to talk through all of the possible inputs you’d take into account that help you quantitatively score each of these criteria you’ve laid out.
+Now that you’ve helped your interviewer tactically understand the criteria you use to prioritize, you want to talk through all of the possible inputs you’d take into account that helps you quantitatively score each of these criteria you’ve laid out.

 Summarize all of the potential inputs you might use to evaluate whether how you are rating each criteria when evaluating any item, whether it be a feature, bug, improvement, etc.

 Interested in learning how to dominate these types of product manager interview questions and land the product manager job?
 You might want to check out our popular Product Manager Certification Course.